-Day 7 You will be transferred back to Flatdogs Camp at around lunch time, in time to relax before a further afternoon game drive into the National Park.
+Day 6 You will be transferred back to Flatdogs Camp in the morning, after an early breakfast with your new friends in the village.
+In the afternoon, you can enjoy another afternoon game drive into the National Park.

-Day 7-9 FLATDOGS CAMP - 2 nights
+Day 6-8 FLATDOGS CAMP - 2 nights